rob10campbell/PRoPS-colloids_setup/01-Simulating-waterDPD.md

 ## Simulating waterDPD

-This is a guide for running a simple colloids simulation with [HOOMD-blue] for research in the [PRoPS Group].
+This is a guide for running a simple particle simulation with [HOOMD-blue] for research in the [PRoPS Group].

 This guide is optimized for MacOS and was last updated August 2021.